-Debbie Gillespie MSc PGCD MBACP (Accd) UKCP Reg Psychotherapist & Supervisor
+Debbie Gillespie MSc Psych PGCD BACP (Accd) UKCP Psychotherapist & Supervisor

 I am a UKCP registered Clinical Psychotherapist and Supervisor with BACP Accreditation using Person Centred and Transactional Analysis therapies.
 I offer a free session so that clients have the opportunity to decide if I am the right therapist for them.

 I offer a confidential service, using an approach that is focused on the results clients want to achieve.
 I work with people who are over 18 years including couples, groups and family work.
 Day-time, evening and weekend appointments are available.

 My practice is accessible from the Warwick and Coventry Universities, the surrounding villages and near to major employers.